pingcap/blog/building-a-large-scale-distributed-storage-system-based-on-raft.md

 In TiKV, each range shard is called a Region.
 Because we need to support scanning and the stored data generally has a relational table schema, we want the data of the same table to be as close as possible.
 Each Region in TiKV uses the Raft algorithm to ensure data security and high availability on multiple physical nodes.

 ![Raft group in distributed database TiKV](media/raft-group-in-distributed-database-tikv.png)
-<center> Figure 4.
-Raft group in distributed database TiKV </center>
+<div class="caption-center"> Figure 4.
+Raft group in distributed database TiKV </div>

 Several open source Raft implementations, including [etcd](https://coreos.com/etcd/), [LogCabin](https://github.com/logcabin/logcabin), [raft-rs](https://github.com/pingcap/raft-rs) and [Consul](https://www.consul.io/), are just implementations of a single Raft group, which cannot be used to store a large amount of data.
 So the major use case for these implementations is configuration management.
 After all, the more participating nodes in a single Raft group, the worse the performance.
 If physical nodes cannot be added horizontally, the system has no way to scale.